 Trump announces $110 billion arms deals with Saudi Arabia on May 20, many details of which are unclear.
 On June 13, Senate voted on legislation (S.J.
-Res 42) to block the precision-guided munition direct commercial sale that was notified to Congress.
-Six Representatives introduced the same legislation in the House (H.J.
-Res 102).
+Res 42) to block the precision-guided munition direct commercial sale that was notified to Congress; the legislation failed by just 3 votes.
+On May 25 a similar bill (H.J.
+Res 102) was introduced in the House and has yet to be voted on.
 Humanitarian crisis worsening in Yemen.
 Go to resource page.

 First 100 Days Blog Series